 - Understand the components of your investment returns

 Calculating the capital gains yield also helps you to understand where your returns come from.
+Please use our rate of return calculator.
 Dividend returns are normally more valued by most investors due to their stability and lower tax rate.
 By having a better understanding of the your investments' returns, you will be able to adjust your portfolio accordingly.

 - Understand the volatility of your investment